 Certain Exchange Visitors

 Certain exchange visitors (J-1 and J-2 nonimmigrants) admitted to the United States are subject to a 2-year foreign residence requirement.
-These exchange visitors generally must return to the country of their last residence or the country of their nationality for a cumulative total period (in the aggregate) of at least 2 years after the end of their exchange program and after leaving the United States before they can apply for permanent residence.
-If such exchange visitors do not return to the country of their last residence or to their home country for at least 2 years after the end of their exchange program, they may be ineligible for adjustment of status.
-However, certain exchange visitorsmay be eligible for a waiver of the requirement through an Application for Waiver of the Foreign Residence Requirement (Form I-612).
+These exchange visitors generally must reside and be physically present in the country of their last residence or the country of their nationality for a cumulative total period (in the aggregate) of at least 2 years after the end of their exchange program and after leaving the United States before they can apply for permanent residence.
+If such exchange visitors do not return to the country of their last residence or country of nationality for at least 2 years, in the aggregate, after the end of their exchange program, they may be ineligible for adjustment of status.
+However, certain exchange visitors may be eligible for a waiver of the requirement through an Application for Waiver of the Foreign Residence Requirement (Form I-612).

 Officers should first adjudicate the waiver request, as denial of the waiver necessarily renders the applicant ineligible for adjustment of status.
 Officers should not hold adjustment cases while waiting for either the applicant to submit a waiver application or the Department of State to make a recommendation on a waiver application and instead should deny the adjustment application for ineligibility based on the evidence of record.

 [^ 3] This category includes the following family-based preference immigrant classifications: unmarried sons and daughters, 21 years of age and older, of U.S. citizens; spouses and unmarried children, under 21 years of age, of lawful permanent residents; unmarried sons and daughters, 21 years of age and older, of lawful permanent residents; married sons and daughters of U.S. citizens; and brothers and sisters of U.S. citizens (if the U.S. citizen is 21 years of age or older).
 See INA 203(a).

 [^ 4] This includes priority workers (including aliens with extraordinary ability, outstanding professors and researchers, and certain multinational executives and managers); members of the professions holding advanced degrees or aliens of exceptional ability; or skilled workers, professionals, and other workers.
 See INA 203(b).